Ojlit/package-management/JENKINS-INSTALLATION/READme.md

 + Post lists the actions to be taken after CI/CD...typically Email Notification...configure email notification for each post action scenerios

+## Jenkins Shared Libraries
++ A concept of having a common pipeline code in the version control system that can be used by any number of pipelines just by referencing it.
++ Can be referenced by multiple projects that have similar ci/cd structure or steps that intersects.
++ Eliminates code repetition
++ It optimises resources by leveraging exisiting defined pipelines for executing multiple concurent project without having to develop individual pipelines for each project.
++ Process Steps:
+   + Step 1 - Create Shared Library
+   + Step 2 - Configure Library
+   + Use library in pipeline script

+### Configuring Jenkins Shared Libraries

 ## Updating Credentials in Jenkins
 + Go to Jenkins Dashboard
 + Select "Manage Jenkins"